psiz-org/psiz/CONTRIBUTING.md

 PsiZ's scope is restricted to computational modeling of *similarity* data.
 This includes ratings, rankings, and sorts of stimuli.
 Not all of this functionality is implemented.
 Contributions that support this functionality are welcome.

+## Issues
+* Please tag your issue with `bug`, `enhancement`, or `question` to help us effectively respond.
+* Please include the versions of TensorFlow and PsiZ you are running.
+* Please provide the command line you ran as well as the log output.

+## Pull Requests

+Please send in fixes and feature additions through Pull Requests.

+# Additional Guidance

 PsiZ attempts to closely adhere to TensorFlow and Keras idioms.
 Model components are implemented as layers.
 All custom Keras objects places in `psiz.keras` and intentionally mirror the module structure of `tensorflow.keras` in order to leverage developers pre-existing knowledge of TensorFlow's organization.

-## Pull Request Process
-* TODO

 ## Module: trials
 * Code to the appropriate interface.